 Some people may fear radiation therapy.
 They may worry that therapeutic radiation may be dangerous like an atomic bomb or nuclear power plant.
 Stories about radiation side effects, some of them exaggerated, can circulate around hospital waiting rooms.
 It's important for you to know that there is NO connection between therapeutic radiation and the types of radiation in bombs and nuclear reactors.
 The radiation used in cancer treatment is highly focused, controllable, and generally safe.

 Why radiation is necessary

 Radiation is an important and often necessary form of anti-cancer therapy because it is able to reduce the risk of recurrence after surgery.
 Although it's quite possible that your surgeon removed all the cancer, breast cancer surgery cannot guarantee that every last cancer cell has been removed from your body.

 Individual cancer cells are too small to be felt or seen during surgery or detected by testing.
 Any cells that remain after surgery can grow and eventually form a new lump or show up as an abnormality on a test such as a mammogram.

 Research has shown that people who are treated with radiation after lumpectomy are more likely to live longer, and remain cancer-free longer, than those who don't get radiation.
-In one large study, women who didn't get radiation after lumpectomy were shown to have a 60% greater risk of the cancer coming back in the same breast.
-Other research has shown that even women with very small cancers (1 centimeter or smaller) benefit from radiation after lumpectomy.
+Research has shown that even women with very small cancers (1 centimeter or smaller) benefit from radiation after lumpectomy.